Noé Ramirez

-Noé Ramirez (born December 22, 1989) is an American professional baseball pitcher who is currently a free agent.
-He previously in MLB played for the Boston Red Sox, Los Angeles Angels and Arizona Diamondbacks.
-The Red Sox selected Ramirez in the fourth round of the 2011 draft and he made his MLB debut in 2015.
+Noé Ramirez (born December 22, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Boston Red Sox, Los Angeles Angels, and Arizona Diamondbacks.
+The Red Sox selected Ramirez in the fourth round of the 2011 MLB draft and he made his MLB debut in 2015.

 Amateur career

 After graduating from Alhambra High School, Ramirez enrolled at California State University, Fullerton.
 In 2010, he pitched for the USA Baseball Collegiate National Team in 2010, earning the silver medal at the FISU World University Baseball Championships held in Tokyo, Japan.
 In 2011, his junior year, he posted an 8–4 record with a 1.69 earned run average and 103 strikeouts while holding opponents to a .179 batting average in 13 starts and one relief appearance that year.
 He earned second team All-American honors from Collegiate Baseball and was named to the All-Big West Conference first team in the same season.
 After the season, the Boston Red Sox selected Ramirez in the fourth round (142nd overall) of the 2011 Major League Baseball draft.